Is It Legal to Raise Rent Without Warning? What Every Tenant Needs to Know

 • The increase is discriminatory — targeting a tenant based on race, religion, family status, or other protected characteristics.

-If any of these apply to your situation, you are not legally required to accept the increase until the landlord follows the correct process.
-You should, however, continue paying your existing rent during any dispute.
+If any of these apply, you are not required to accept the increase until the landlord follows the correct process.
+Continue paying your existing rent during any dispute.

 Rent Increase Notice Period Rules by Country